Pocky2507/ioBroker.fitbit-fitness-next/README.md

 **Key improvements in this fork:**
 - Advanced **sleep analysis** with *SmartSleep*, *EarlySleep*, and *nap detection*
-- **Intraday mode** Retrieval with set refresh for the heart-rate values
+- **Intraday mode** with set refresh retrieval of heart rate values
 - **Stability filters** and smarter error handling
 - Reworked **Admin UI** with Debug & Developer tabs
 - Improved **OAuth2 handling** with automatic refresh and introspection